HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 The chart above shows the breakdown of requests for different types of content (HTML, Subdomain, and Third-party), showing the share of content served by CDN versus origin on mobile devices.

 CDNs are often utilized for delivering static content such as fonts, image files, stylesheets, and JavaScript.
 This kind of content doesn't change frequently, making it a good candidate for caching on CDN proxy servers.
-We still see CDNs are used more frequently for this type of resource, especially for third-party content, with 71% being served via CDN.
+We still see CDNs used more frequently for this type of resource, especially for third-party content, with 71% being served via CDN.
 Subdomain resources show moderate CDN adoption at 52%, while HTML content has the lowest CDN usage at 35%, as it's more commonly served directly from origin servers.

 {{ figure_markup(
   image="cdn-usage-hosted-comparison.png",
   caption="Trends for content served from CDN for mobile.", description="This chart shows the trends for content served from CDN from 2021 to 2025 across different content types.
-The general trend is that the CDN usage is moderately increasing with a noteable decline in third-party content.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS1h8gr-lNGf8NUYbAeY1_PJ75J5WJXTJDIpZ36oZkxXze64PaDkknKT2ALLUe0iU4VkQQhXpJAiQI8/pubchart?oid=826488129&format=interactive", sheets_gid="366354739", sql_file="top_cdns.sql"
+The general trend is that the CDN usage is moderately increasing with a notable decline in third-party content.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vS1h8gr-lNGf8NUYbAeY1_PJ75J5WJXTJDIpZ36oZkxXze64PaDkknKT2ALLUe0iU4VkQQhXpJAiQI8/pubchart?oid=826488129&format=interactive", sheets_gid="366354739", sql_file="top_cdns.sql"